Golder-Development/UK_Socio_Economic_Modelling/data_sources/mortality_stats/README.md

 # UK Mortality Statistics - Complete Dataset Summary

+## Historical ICD Imports (1901–2000)

+Some historical ONS Excel files spread a single era across multiple worksheets.
+The importer now merges all relevant worksheets for each ICD era to ensure complete coverage:

+- ICD2–IC6: Each era spans 2 worksheets; both are read and concatenated.
+- ICD7–IC9: Each era spans 3 worksheets; all three are read and concatenated.

+Implementation details:

+- The loader in `data_sources/mortality_stats/build_comprehensive_mortality_1901_2025.py` detects header rows even when they vary across sheets, normalizes the `year` column, and filters plausible year ranges before merging.
+- Non‑data sheets like `metadata`, `description`, `correction notice`, `contents`, and `readme` are excluded.
+- Excel dependencies: `.xls` files require `xlrd` and `.xlsx` files require `openpyxl` (added in `requirements/ons.txt`).

+Outputs from the comprehensive builder include consolidated historical rows per era, later standardized and aggregated into yearly totals and cause-level tables for 1901–2025.

 ## ✅ What You Now Have

 ### 1. **Total Deaths by Year: 2001-2025** (25 years)